 The quarantine and COVID-19 regulations within the U.S. are very different, which makes it difficult for U.S. travelers to always stay informed.
 While there are strict quarantine regulations in some U.S. states (Alaska, Hawaii, etc.), there are hardly any regulations in other regions of the United States.
 Companies and their employees must therefore make sure they are aware of the current regulations in the U.S. state through which the employees wish to enter the country.

-In this context, it is important to note that more and more states are requiring either a home quarantine or a negative COVID-19 test not older than three days, even for travel within the United States.
 This means that you may need to take into account regulations of several states when planning your travel route in the United States.

 Visit the U.S. Department of Health and Human Services (HHS) website for information about COVID-19 testing sites.